eficode/DevOpsCSAOS/documentation/installation-and-deployment.md

 postgres=# ALTER USER postgres WITH PASSWORD newpassword;
 ```

+### AWS S3 instance

+This application uses AWS S3 to store the json files.
+In order to access these json files, you need to create a bucket, access key and secret key which are identified by the environment variables AWS_BUCKET, AWS_ACCESS_KEY, and AWS_SECRET_KEY.

 ### Hubspot

 This application uses Hubspot for sending result email to users.
 In your Hubspot account.
-In `Contacts > Actions > Edit properties` create properties called `User Full Results Page Link` and `Group invite link`.
+In `Contacts > Actions > Edit properties` create properties called `Result Link For User` and `Group Invite Link`.

+Additionally, properties for each questions with the following characterstics:
+- Name: the question - Maximum Character 100
+- Field type: DropDown Select
+- Options: Labels and Internal Values exactly as shown as in the following list
+    - Strongly Disagree
+    - Disagree
+    - I do not know
+    - Agree
+    - Strongly Agree

 ### Environment variables and secrets